Conduct Review Process

 A Restorative Justice Conference is a process of dialogue with the intent of restoring relationships and repairing harm that is facilitated by a trained staff member after an incident has occurred that has negatively impacted a community.
 This is achieved only after a person or persons who have caused the harm have accepted responsibility for their actions and expressed interest in speaking with those who were affected.
 Both the responsible person(s) and the community members affected by the incident come together to identify the impact of the incident and collaboratively determine how to rebuild trust and repair any harm that has been caused.

-Diana Proto, Director of Student Conduct & Conflict Resolution, Lisa Lyons, Assistant Director of Student Conduct & Conflict Resolution, Rev. Nancy Hamlin Soukup, University Multifaith Chaplain & Director of Spiritual Life , Katie Graffum, Assistant Director of Housing, and Gabby Porcaro, Coordinator of LGBTQ Programs, are trained in facilitating restorative conferences.
+Diana Proto, Director of Student Conduct & Conflict Resolution, Lisa Lyons, Assistant Director of Student Conduct & Conflict Resolution, Rev. Nancy Hamlin Soukup, University Multifaith Chaplain & Director of Spiritual Life , Katie Graffum, Assistant Director of Housing, and Gabby Porcaro, Assistant Director for Queer and Trans Initiatives, are trained in facilitating restorative conferences.

 Mediation is a meeting between two (2) or more people, facilitated by a trained mediator, primarily from the Department of Residence Life and Housing, who serves as a neutral third party.
 Residence Life and Housing is a great initial resource for conflict experienced by students who live in the residence halls, but may also be effective outside of the roommate relationship.
 The mediator’s role is to guide the participants through the mediation process; they do not choose sides, give advice, make suggestions, or otherwise take any position in the process.
 The purpose of mediation is to assist students in a conversation with the hopes of reaching a mutually satisfactory agreement regarding a specific issue or